Google Pixel vs iPhone Unique Features — 2024/2025

 The thing that’s changing most quickly in 2024 is AI integration — Google with its Gemini Advanced-powered features, and Apple with “Apple Intelligence” (currently OpenAI / ChatGPT)-powered features.

 These will be important to some people and not to others.
-They’re also going to change very quickly.
+They’re also going to evolve very quickly.
 I’ll keep an eye on them, but your personal experience using AI is going to be important.

 Other considerations/notes